New! John Hardin of Burke County, NC and Washington County, Indiana Son of Gabriel Harding

 Mary Finch, 350 do do, 1 17 1

 Appearance of John Harden as a Landowner at Deep River, Cumberland County, North Carolina

-In February 2014 I learned from seeing Hardin-related Cumberland County deeds for the first time of a JOHN HARDIN on Deep River: In October 1770 JOHN HARDIN was sold 80 acres by GABRIEL HARDIN for £50.
+October 1770 marks the first time a John Hardin appears on Deep River as a landower.
+In October 1770 JOHN HARDIN was sold 80 acres by GABRIEL HARDIN for £50.
 The land lay on the south bank of Deep River.
 In March 1778 John Hardin sold that tract to Philip Alston.
 The description contained the phrase "down Spring Branch to Gabrail and John Hardins Corner," showing John owned land adjacent to Gabriel, which would be on the south bank.
 On the same date he also sold to Philip Alston 195 acres, getting £200-4-50 for the both.
 The 195 acres had come from Joseph Dukworth.
 It was on the south side of Deep River and lay near John Carroll's land.

 John Hunnicutt sold land to John Hardin in